-- The Resolution Form, which when signed, is filed in the Director of Student Services office; - 2.
-The student is assigned a grade of No Pass (NP) on the relevant assignment and may be required to do

-3. The student may be assigned a grade of NP in the course.
-If the grade is NP in a required course, the student will need to enroll in the course again in a different semester.
+- 1. The Resolution Form, which when signed, is filed in the Director of Student Services office. - 2.
+The student is assigned a grade of F (Fail) on the relevant assignment and may be required to do additional assignments. - 3.
+The student may be assigned a grade of F (Fail) in the course.
+If the grade is F (Fail) in a required course, the student will need to enroll in the course again in a different semester.